cianc/cianc.github.io/content/posts/Not_All_Water_Consumption_Is Equal.md

 This paper makes the reasonable case that water [[data_centre_water_consumption#1.
 Result of usage|consumption]] in different locations and at different times will have a very different impact (or Adjusted Water Impact (AWI)) on local [water stress](https://www.wri.org/insights/highest-water-stressed-countries#:~:text=Water%20stress%2C%20the%20ratio%20of,withdrawing%2040%25%20of%20its%20supply.) levels.
 Water usage metrics for eg: datacentres can look small compared to the an entire country, but we must remember that that water consumption is not spread evenly but is located in a small number of communities.

 The paper considers scope-1 water consumption (water consumed directly on-site for eg: cooling) and scope-2 (off-site water consumption for electricity generation).
-The temporal aspect is more than just looking at seasonality of water stress, but also projecting out into the future using Business-As-Usual (BAU) scenarios and a [discount rate](https://grist.org/article/discount-rates-a-boring-thing-you-should-know-about-with-otters/) to adjust for the the time value of water resources.
+The temporal modelling looks at seasonality of water stress, but also projects out into the future using Business-As-Usual (BAU) scenarios and a [discount rate](https://grist.org/article/discount-rates-a-boring-thing-you-should-know-about-with-otters/) to adjust for the the time value of resources.

 The authors look at three water consumption cases: LLM inference serving, overall datacentre operation, and semiconductor fabs.
 All three show significant AWI variation based on geography, but the LLM case is probably the most fleshed out and also includes seasonality results